KOTOR-Community-Portal/mod-builds/content/k2/widescreen.md

 **Installation Method:** Loose-File Components, possible .bat patcher

 **Installation Instructions:** Use only Pops Maellard's cutscenes or this version by naelavok.
 To install, choose the resolution option which most closely fits your monitor's screen size during the download process.
+Bear in mind that the files from this mod go in your *movies* folder, not override.

 If you experience issues with the game minimizing during cutscenes, it might be necessary to go to [this video](https://www.youtube.com/watch?v=l7euNu1Tt5E) and following the instructions to use RAD tools to "upscale" the cutscenes to match your exact resolution, though I have not personally attempted this so I don't know how much time it would take to complete.
 I would estimate around 8 hours, which is the typical time it takes for the native movies to be scaled to 1920x1080 using the same system, but remember that this would be a fully-automated process.